 - Search your company library for available papers

-- Add articles from personal library to your shared team library and vice versa
+- Add articles from your personal library to your shared team library and vice versa

-- Read full-text articles shared with you in Enhanced PDF format
+- Read full-text articles shared with you in the Enhanced PDF format

 - Capture and retain shared knowledge across your company through shared article annotations